 Puari ki Otūmatua: Connecting Halswell to the Central City via Hoon Hay and Somerfield.

+Consultation was completed on the Quarryman's Trail route last year.
 Of the 466 submissions received, 284 supported the Quarryman’s Trail cycleway proposals, 138 generally supported the proposal with some concerns and 38 were opposed to the Quarryman’s Trail cycleway.
 The remainder (eight) did not indicate a view either way.

 As a result of the feedback a number of changes were made including:

 * Otūmatua (a peak on the Port Hills) is the outstanding feature of the south-west.